For more information, please call 304-526-6089

 Transient: Leakage that occurs temporarily because of a situation that will pass (infection, taking a new medication, colds with coughing)

 The first step toward relief is to see a doctor.
-Your family physician or your gynecologist can initiate an evaluation, or you may choose to visit a urologist, a specialist in the urinary tract, to learn more about your symptoms and how they can be treated.
+Your family physician or your gynecologist may initiate an evaluation or recommend that you visit a urologist, a specialist in the urinary tract, to learn more about your symptoms and how they can be treated.
 Tools for diagnosing your problem may include:

 A written report of your test results is sent to your physician, who will discuss the results with you.
 Based on this report and the discussion with your physician, your treatment plan may include:

 Don't let life pass you by because you are embarrassed or afraid to mention this problem to your doctor!
 You may discover that your urinary incontinence can improve with treatment.
 Please take the first step and share your concerns with your healthcare provider.